dmitrypol/dmitrypol.github.io/_posts/2018-01-04-elasticsearch-redis.md

 end
 {% endhighlight %}

-Data in Redis will be stored like this:
+This will be very fast and data in Redis will be stored like this:

 {% highlight ruby %}
 {"db":0,"key":"ldbr:zipcode_searched","ttl":-1,"type":"zset",